Saffronius/quacky/README.md

 - experimental results (under `results`)
 - a copy of the accepted technical paper (under `docs`).

+Quacky was originally developed on Linux but is also compatible with modern macOS systems (tested on macOS 12+).

 *Note: To unzip the artifact, you can double click on the .zip file or use the `unzip` utility.*

 ## Installing Quacky